catherinepope/papermod/content/posts/the-mysterious-miss-marie-corelli.md

 ---
 date: "2009-05-12T14:46:40+01:00"
 draft: false
-title: "The Mysterious Miss Marie Corelli: Queen of Bestsellers"
+title: "The Mysterious Miss Marie Corelli: Queen of Bestsellers by Teresa Ransom"
 tags: ["Victorian", "biography"]
 categories: ["Books"]
 description: "A review of Teresa Ransom's 'The Mysterious Marie Corelli - Queen of Bestsellers,' exploring the contradictory life of Victorian England's most popular novelist.
 Discover how this anti-suffrage bestselling author lived with another woman while writing about marriage as women's destiny."